nfarina/homebridge-kevo/README.md

       ]
     }

-Find "lock_id" values by excluding lock_id from your config.json.
+Kevo now provides the lock IDs from the web portal or app within the lock detail information.
+You can also find "lock_id" values by excluding lock_id from your config.json.
 When you start homebridge the next time, all "lock_id" values for your Kevo account will be printed in the logs.

 NOTE: When commanding groups of locks, there will be a 15 second delay between each lock command firing because Kevo does not support rapid API requests.
 This causes Siri to usually say "Sorry x, I didn't hear back" as a result.